omegabytes/services-api/README.md

 - Restricting/filtering search results by User/Organization is not important for this exercise
 - Database schema is stable
 - Name and description values are english
+- Do not need to support live-updating search results as a user types

 ### Out of Scope
 The mockup shows a few components.
 For clarity, the following shall not be implemented as a part of this exercise: